gferreira/fb-variable-spacing/docs/_topics/spacing-vs-tracking.md

 </div>

 <div class="alert alert-warning" role="alert" markdown='1'>
-- The tight spacing produced by the spacing axis is currently considerably tighter (denser) than tracking by the same value.
-It is probably preferrable if they match in terms of overall grey value.
-We can try matching the fully collapsed margins to `-150` instead of `100`, for example.
+##### Observations

-- The current ‘tight’ minimum value for the spacing axis is when margins are `0` and glyph edges start to touch.
-We can try going one step beyond that and allow glyphs to overlap (but not obstruct).
+- The tight spacing produced by the spacing axis is considerably tighter (denser) than tracking by the same value.
 {: .card-text }
 </div>